ysdn2019/Graduates-List/graduates/jordan-childs.md

 ---
 path: /work/oh-magazine
 graduate: Jordan Childs
-mainimg: /assets/work/childs_jordan_project3_web_main.jpg
+cover: /assets/work/childs_jordan_project3_web_main.jpg
-thumbnailimg: /assets/work/childs_jordan_project3_web_thumbnail.jpg
+thumbnail: /assets/work/childs_jordan_project3_web_thumbnail.jpg
 title: Oh Magazine
 groupmembers:
-fields: Book Design, Editorial, Typography
+category: Book Design, Editorial, Typography
 mediumdimensions:
 description: The magazine is about the word “Oh," it is used to express a range of emotions.
 So each issue will involve a story that express multiple emotions.
 I decided to use my photos I took in California this summer of Salton Sea.
 It is a town that is abandoned and while exploring through the homes I expressed many different emotions towards the town and I thought it would be a good magazine.
 digitallink: https://jordanchilds96.wixsite.com/web-portfolio-black/oh-magazine